feder-lang/feder-ref/src/expr_fn.md

 A function with no *retfuncbody* or *return-type* returns the empty tuple ``()``.

-Only variables which have a function as type, can be represented as objects.
-This is done by assigning an variable to an anonymous function.
+Only functions which are declared with the **Unique** capabilitiy can be used as an object, all others must only be used for complete function calls.

 ### Guards